 To create a new chart template, start with an unsaved template and customize the chart with additional series.
 Then click Save at the top of the series manager.
 Name your chart template and optionally pick a shortcut.
 The shortcut allows you to quickly pull up the chart template from the command bar.
 See more.

-You can select chart templates from your dropdown in the Series Manager.
-Or select Temples access the Template Manager.
+You can select chart templates from your dropdown in the Series Manager, or from the Template Manager by clicking on a Templates tab.
 In the Template Manager you can edit, delete or change the order of the templates by dragging the move icon to the left of the template name.

 Note: Graph annotations autosave for any template/ticker combination, even if template autosave is turned off.